Minneapolis Car Accident Lawyer

 It is common for your No-Fault insurance company to deny payment of your medical expenses or wage loss.
 Most of the time, the insurance company will hire a doctor they choose to perform an examination of you and write a report to support their refusal to pay your medical expenses.
 Sometimes they just don’t pay without providing a reason.
 The only way to make them pay is to file a dispute and resolve it through informal binding arbitration.
-Gunther Law Office has vast experience arbitrating No-Fault claims.
-Choosing an experienced and aggressive car accident lawyer can help ensure your medical bills and wage loss is promptly paid.
+Gunther Law Office has vast experience arbitrating No-Fault claims throughout the Twin Cities.
+Choosing an experienced and aggressive car accident lawyer can help ensure your medical bills and wage loss are promptly paid.

 Will my insurance rates go up if I make a claim against my own insurance company for payment of my medical expenses and wage loss?

-Call Gunther Law Office today for a free consultation.
+Call Gunther Law Office today for a free consultation to discuss your recent car crash.
 An attorney or investigator will also come to your home, office, hospital room or coffee shop near your home if you prefer.
-After the free consultation you will have a better understanding of the value of your potential claim and the best steps to take going forward.
-If you request, we will also provide you with a free written case analysis before you decide to hire us setting forth the facts specific to your claim, legal analysis and our recommended strategy, so you know—and can reference—your legal rights and options.
+After the free consultation, you will better understand the value of your potential claim and the best steps to take going forward.
+If you request, we will also provide you with a free written case analysis before you decide to hire us, setting forth the facts specific to your claim, legal analysis and our recommended strategy, so you know—and can reference—your legal rights and options.
 If we decide to handle your case, you will pay no legal fees until we obtain compensation on your behalf.
-If our Minneapolis car accident lawyers do not recover monetary compensation for you then you will owe us no attorney fee.
+If our Minneapolis car accident lawyers do not recover monetary compensation for you, then you will owe us no attorney fee.